 The Tabernacle of Moses begins in parsha terumah תְּרוּמָה (Exodus (Shemot) 25:1-27:19) with a terumah, offering.
 In this text we see how the ‘blueprint” for the tabernacle (Mishkan) was given to Moses directly from Yehovah.
 In Exodus 25:9 Yehovah states, “According to all that I show thee, the pattern of the tabernacle, and the pattern of all the furniture thereof, even so shall ye make it.”
 (JPS).

 The Tabernacle of Moses is a popular topic.
-See the details about this teaching below.
+Watch the Video and see the notes below.

 The Tabernacle of Moses Summary